zarzar94/lotusfinalversion/ARD.md

 | `authApi.deleteAccount()` | `DELETE /auth/account` | Auth required | `backend/src/routes/auth.js` |

 Backend route definitions for these endpoints (including the account deletion handler) are consolidated in `backend/src/routes/auth.js`.
+This table is the canonical mapping for frontend developers; `/auth/account` is live and should stay wired to `authApi.deleteAccount`.

 ---